semlimi-ie/docker-tutorials/notes/section4_networks_cross_container_communication.md

 ```
 docker run --name <container name> --network <network name> -d --rm -p 3004:3000 <image name>
 ```

 - see that it's running properly
 ```
 docker logs <container name>
 ```

 &nbsp;

-> ocker Networks actually support different kinds of "Drivers" which influence the behavior of the Network.
+> Docker Networks actually support different kinds of "Drivers" which influence the behavior of the Network.
 The default driver is the "bridge" driver - it provides the behavior shown in this module i.e. Containers can find each other by name if they are in the same Network.
 The driver can be set when a Network is created, simply by adding the --driver option. `docker network create --driver bridge my-net`

 Docker also supports these alternative drivers - though you will use the "bridge" driver in most cases: